-Clinic staff should refer participant to the responsible WHI Extension Study clinician (e.g., PI) for further evaluation.
-The responsible WHI Extension Study clinician should assess suicidal intent through direct questioning.
+Clinic staff should refer participant to the responsible WHI ES clinician (e.g., PI) for further evaluation.
+The responsible WHI ES clinician should assess suicidal intent through direct questioning.

-- 1. If the participant's distress is so bad that she is planning to hurt her self then go to Level 3.
+- 1. If the participant's distress is so bad that she is planning to hurt herself then go to Level 3.
 If the participant denies that she is planning to hurt or kill herself, proceed through steps 2-6 below. - 2.
-Encourage her to consult her personal physician immediately and offer assistance with that communication (e.g., let her use clinic phone). - 3.
+Encourage her to contact her personal physician immediately and offer assistance with that communication (e.g., transfer the call to her physician, if possible). - 3.
 Request and document in writing her permission to contact a family member.
 Call family member and inform him/her of the situation.
 Repeat your recommendation to contact her personal physician as soon as possible. - 4.
 Request and document in writing her permission to contact her personal physician.
 Call her physician and inform him/her of participant's status. - 5.
 Request permission from participant to follow-up with her within a few days. - 6.
 Call participant within a couple of days for follow-up and notify PI.